Welcome to the End Polio Now pages

 Final position for 2016

-Just 20 cases of WPV1 in Pakistan compared with 53 at this time last year.
+Just 20 cases of WPV1 in Pakistan compared with 53 in 2015.
 A recent report shows that the cases are confined to fewer districts in Pakistan and the percentage of WPV in environmental samples has halved.

 4 cases in Nigeria, the first cases in the country since July 2014.
 Unfortunately this has resulted in Nigeria being returned to the list of polio-endemic countries.
 Rotary remains steadfast and fully committed to fighting polio anywhere children remain at risk, including Nigeria and Africa.
 Rotary members in Nigeria are already hard at work to support the outbreak response, and our network will also be tapped to quickly protect children in surrounding countries.